harish-shivaram/shilly-jekyll/_books/2022-03-09-project-hail-mary.md

 title: Project Hail Mary
 author: Andy Weir
 layout: post
-excerpt: This book is half science experiments, half wacky buddy comedy — and it just works so well!
+description: This book is half science experiments, half wacky buddy comedy — and it just works so well!
 That nerdy glee I felt on every page of The Martian is back full force.
 image: /images/blog/3122.jpg
 book: true
 ---